HFT Trading - Everything You Need to Know HFT Trading - Everything You Need to Know

 The Bottom Line

-HFT trading is likely to stay in the financial market landscape and to remain a hot debate.
-But the bottom line, there are more cons than pros when evaluating the overall impact of HFT trading as part of the whole mechanism of financial markets around the world.
-Perhaps it could be completely legitimate if automated (algorithmic) trading will be allowed for individual investors only, but not for institutional financial firms that create an unpredictable and irrational market.
-If you have ever traded financial markets, you know what is the discussion all about.
-Back in the days when we were sitting in the trading room, we use to say: ‘They are coming’, and we always knew that they are the financial firms that have big machines and an advantage over the average Joe trader.
+Perhaps it could be completely legitimate if automated (algorithmic) trading were allowed for individual investors only, but not for institutional financial firms that create an unpredictable and irrational market.
+If you have ever traded financial markets, you know what the discussion is all about.
+Back in the days when we were sitting in the trading room, we used to say: ‘They are coming’, and we always knew that they were the financial firms that had big machines and an advantage over the average Joe trader.